Authentication

 When to use it

-Reach for this guide when you’re configuring, debugging, or extending an authentication path — not for ordinary login flows, which Just Work via the web UI:- You’re setting up SSO for an organisation.
-Google OAuth needs
+Reach for this guide when you’re configuring, debugging, or extending an authentication path — not for ordinary login flows, which Just Work via the web UI:- You’re enabling in-band password recovery.
+The mailer (

 internal/mailer/) readsRESEND_API_KEYandRESEND_FROMat startup; without them,/forgotstill returns 200 but nothing is sent and users must recover via the Admin CLI.CREWSHIP_PUBLIC_URLmust also be set to a validhttp(s)origin or the handler refuses to mail reset links. - You’re issuing long-lived CLI tokens for scripts, CI, or another machine without an interactive browser.
 Tokens are minted via